AljoschaMeyer/bamboo/README.md

 Powered by [science](https://pdfs.semanticscholar.org/76cc/ae87b47d7f11a4c2ae76510dde205a635cd0.pdf), this log format can serve as a more efficient alternative to [secure-scuttlebutt](https://www.scuttlebutt.nz/)'s linked lists or [hypercore](https://github.com/mafintosh/hypercore)'s merkle forests.

-**Status: Well-defined and useful.
-Pending stabilization: If I don't see any need for further changes by 30/04/2020, this will be declared stable and any later breaking changes will result in new, non-bamboo specifications.**
+**Status: Well-defined and useful in its current form.
+The author still considers some changes though.
+Also needs better presentation**

 ## Concepts and Properties